cair/ikt111/snake/README.md

 Returns current posistion of apple ( in game state coordinates )

 ### Game state
-The game maintains a representation of the current game state in the form of an $`N\times M`$ matrix.
-The different game elements are represented by numbers:
+The game maintains a representation of the current game state in the form of an $`N\times M`$ matrix where the different game elements are represented by the following values:

 `Background = 0`
 `Snake body = 1`